ayushsoni206/investment_analysis/README.md

-# investment_analysis
+# Investment Analysis
-To understand the global trends in investments so that investment decisions could be taken effectively.
+The goal of this case study is to understand the global trends in investments so that investment decisions could be taken effectively.